Description

 Drought tolerant: Yes.

-Sun: Full sun to light shade.
+Sun: Full morning sun to light or part shade the afternoon.

 Water once established: Once or twice a month.